VDA5050/VDA5050/VDA5050_EN.md

 The `actionStatus` is updated according to the progress of the action.
 See also Figure 11 for the different transitions of an `actionStatus`.
 The `blockingType` of an instant action is always 'NONE'.

+When the mobile robot receives an `instantAction` it cannot execute, it shall report an 'INVALID_INSTANT_ACTION' error with level 'WARNING' and the `actionId` of the `instantAction` as `errorReference`.

 ### 6.2.2 Action blocking types and sequence